Naman1997/wireguard-k8s-ingress/README.md

 - The latency between the proxy vm and the VPS
 - The latency between the client and the VPS

 If let's say, the proxy VM, VPS and Client are in different countries, then this latency will be significant.
-If all of them are in the same country, but the internet connection for any VM is capped at lets say 1 Mbps, then there will be bandwidth limitations and you can't really steam 1080p videos over that link at that point.
+If all of them are in the same country, but the internet connection for any VM is capped at lets say 1 Mbps, then there will be bandwidth limitations.

 ## Prerequisites